Quafadas/cask-laminar/README.md

 8. Client server parsing are via [upickle](https://www.lihaoyi.com/post/HowtoworkwithJSONinScala.html).
 Although this is largely abstracted away by the API - pattern match it!

 9. Simple facades for Vega and Vega embed.

+## Further ideas
+1. Is it possible to publish multiple JS modules without a mass of SBT project boilerplate?
+Probably, it should be a homepage with links to different UIs.
+See laminar examples.
+2. Frontend testing is non-existent (!)
+3. Incorporate something from ScalabyTyped to prove the concept
+4. Scala 3 (wait for the genius maintainers of quill)

+## Credits
+This is nothing other than glue around the genius of others.
+Thankyou to the maintainers of all the libraries included here.
+They are great.

 ## Development mode